fragaria/karmen-docs/docs/access.md

 ## Managing organizations

-Organizations group two things in fact:
+Organizations group two things in fact: *users* and *printers*.

-- users
-- printers

 Thus, they allow you to *logically group your printer fleet* along with operators to keep it busy.
 You can create arbitrary number of organizations without any limitation.

 !> Default organization is automatically created for you once you sign up.

 ### Switching organizations

-You can easily switch organization you work with using the organization switcher at the top left of the app screen:
+You can easily switch organization you work with using the organization switcher at the top left of the app screen.
+This is available to both common users and administrators.

 <div class="center">